-- Its easy to avoid plastic bottles in countries where you can drink tab water.
-But if you cant, and you dont have a filter for your reusable bottle its not possible everywhere to find water i glass bottles, its gonna be really hard.
+- It’s easy to avoid plastic bottles in countries where you can drink tab water.
+But if you can’t, and you don’t have a filter for your reusable bottle its not possible everywhere to find water in glass bottles, it’s gonna be really hard.
 And nobody should avoid water if your thirsty because of the plastic.
+But: you can always ask for water refills in coffee shops, in many countries without save tap water you can buy reusable deposit gallon container.
 In some countries you will find water in reusable glass bottles.
-In some you dont.
-From now on I will always check every corner in supermarkets to see if they have water in glass if I cant refill my bottle somewhere.
+In some you don’t.
+From now on I will always check every corner in supermarkets to see if they have water in glass if I can’t refill my bottle somewhere.
 And if you fancy a lemonade, the good once are in glass bottles here in Europe.
 The bad ones, try to get them in cans rather than plastic.
-The chance that aluminium will get recycled is way bigger.
+The chance that aluminum will get recycled is way bigger.

 - I learned that in some countries (Lathvia, Lithuania, Poland) they have bulk options for nuts, cookies, candies, but you need to take your own paper bags or reusable bags with you.
 The offer mostly plastic bags because these are not banned in too many countries.

 - Even if you don’t speak the language, on most farmers markets they understand if you say strawberries please and giving them the reusable container or the cloth bag.